-Let us understand the challenges that you may encounter on deletion of bills, and the things you need to do in order to ensure that your books match the returns that you submitted:
+Let us understand the challenges that you may encounter on deletion of bills and the things you need to do in order to ensure that your books match the returns that you submitted:

-- Let us assume you have created Invoice no. 234 and uploaded to GSTN.
-Signing and filing is still pending.
+- Let us assume you have created Invoice no. 234 and uploaded it to GSTN.
+Signing and filing are still pending.
 Now if you decide to delete it from your books, then you will need to ensure deletion of the same from the GSTN portal as well.
 At the same time, you will need to ensure that voucher numbering for the rest of the bills do not change.

 - You created an invoice, uploaded to GSTN and signed the return.
 However, the buyer has not accepted the invoice.
 Subsequently, you deleted this invoice in the books.
 In such a case, you will have to upload a zero valued invoice showing the amendment of the invoice value, which was uploaded in the previous month.